 Labs: Labs are intended to provide "hands-on" experience with materials.
-We will do as much of this is possible, but much of the work has been modified for remote learning.
 Students are responsible for their learning with lab material and will be tested on lab topics.
-Labs will be available as a download from the Lab Assignment Moodle page each week (titled with Lab# - Topic)
+Lab materials will be provided during lab sessions.
+Labs cannot be completed outside of scheduled lab time, so please be present and on time.